-It has been witnessed, that refrigerators have become an inseparable part of the lives of the millions of people around the globe.
+Refrigerators have become an inseparable part of the lives of the millions of people around the globe.
 The cool temperature in the refrigerator slows down the enzyme activity and bacterial reproduction in the food.
 Protection of environment by eco-fridge is need of the hour.
 A study was conducted to compare the techno-economic feasibility of conventional and eco-friendly refrigerator in terms of quality of food, Coefficient of Performance (COP) and Performance of System (POS).
-The food items namely kheer (traditional Indian recipe prepared by milk, sugar and rice), custard and salad were selected for testing.
+The food items namely kheer (traditional Indian recipe prepared with milk, sugar and rice), custard and salad were selected for testing.
 The samples were then evaluated for their organoleptic appeal.
-Significant difference was found in quality of food kept in both the refrigerators; at 5 and 1 per cent level of significance.
-Study also revealed that eco-fridge is more efficient and economical appliance than conventional refrigerator in terms of COP attended during no load and full load condition.
+A significant difference was found in the quality of food kept in both the refrigerators, at the 5 and 1 per cent level of significance.
+The study also revealed that the eco-fridge is more efficient and economical appliance than conventional refrigerator in terms of COP attained during no-load and full-load conditions.